duncombe/wikis/Development-of-Test-Themes.md

 # Theme 3:   Marine Energy Planning
 The driver behind many state based Coastal Marine Spatial Planning (CMSP) programs has been the siting of energy projects.
 The [InVEST Model for Wind Energy Siting](http://ncp-dev.stanford.edu/~dataportal/invest-releases/documentation/current_release/wind_energy.html#required-inputs) is a good starting place for required data sets (See, "Required input" section in the link).
 Additional data sets required for permitting coastal energy projects may include those related to migratory birds, marine mammals, and fish abundance/species).
+Possible topics within this area include those listed below.

+## Location of Wind Turbine Farm
+A state is is the process of delimiting an area off its coast that is suitable for the placement of a major wind turbine farm.
+The state must adhere to a number of laws and implementing policies before it can formally delineate an area for wind turbine development and solicit bids.

-## Questions for consideration
+### Questions for consideration
 * What data is needed for particular energy planning policies (Outer Continental Shelf Lands Act, National Environmental Policy Act, etc)?
-* Can that data be easily accessed from the set of registries and catalogues that the IOOS Systems Test is examining?
+* Can that data be easily accessed from the available registries and catalogs?
 If so, which registries can each data set be accessed through?
 * Using baseline metrics developed under Theme 1 for registries, are there certain registries that are better or worse for accessing particular data sets?

-## Required Data to Answer Questions
+### Required Data to Answer Questions
 * wind data point
 * area of interest
 * bathymetry